0xMiya/Guides/Installation/archlinux.md

             127.0.1.1       <hostname>.localdomain <hostname>
         --------------

-* Usually not needed:
+* If you didn't made any special configuration, skip this step:

         mkinitcpio -P

-* Change password:
+* Change password for the root user:

         passwd